Technology.

 agentgateway Standalone → Langfuse: Direct OTLP Tracing (No Collector)

 I’ve already covered the production OTel Collector pattern for shipping agentgateway traces to Langfuse.
-This is the opposite end of the spectrum: the absolute minimum that works.
-No collector.
-No sidecar.
-No extra …
+This is the opposite end of the spectrum: the …

 agentgateway emits rich OpenTelemetry traces for every LLM request, tool call, and policy decision.
 This guide shows the production-grade way to forward those …